viamrobotics/docs/docs/configuration/fragments.md

 ![The fragments subtab](../img/fragments-tab.png)

-The components or other resources included in the fragment will appear as read-only in the **COMPONENTS** sub-tab.
+The components included in the fragment appear inside a read-only fragment section in the **COMPONENTS** sub-tab.

 ![A fragment in the components subtab](../img/fragment-components.png)